Maximilian-Reuter/a32nx/docs/README.md

 - ❌ Engine out operations are not yet considered
 - ❌ AP performance when flying turbulence might not be satisfying in all cases
 - ❌ AP is not disconnected due to pilot input (sidestick, rudder) or turbulence
+- ❌ Flare Law has issues with fast raising ground before the runway
+- ❌ LOC* has rare issues capturing the LOC

 ##### Engines

-- ❌ Fuel used since start is not shown correctly on ECAM fuel page, it's basically 0
 - ❌ Realistic start-up procedure is missing
 - ❌ During start, no fuel flow is shown
-- ❌ Fuel flow is currently always in KG
 - ❌ EWD has issues in correctly displaying N2 > 100
 - ❌ Realistic Descent/ Approach Idle Parameters.